benank/everyone.dance/README.md

 ### Start Server

 This starts the main server for game management.
 Players connect to this server to create and join games.
+This server probably won't work unless you set up a remote server and get a signed certificate.
+You could set this all up a bit easier if you didn't use a secure connection and just used HTTP, because you wouldn't need certificates.

 ```
 npm run server